xingzhao-ji/lab4/README.md

 Hash table v2: 16,443 usec
 ```

-Version 2 is faster than the base ~3.78x (236,728 µs / 62,701 µs).
-The gain comes from allowing threads to operate on different buckets concurrently rather than waiting behind a single lock.
+Version 2 is about ~3.78x faster than the base (236,728 usec / 62,701 usec).
+The increase of speed is due to allowing threads to operate on different buckets concurrently rather than waiting behind a single lock.

-I added 64-byte padding after each bucket’s mutex so two buckets do not occupy the same 64-byte memory block.
-This separation avoids slowdowns where frequent updates to one bucket also affect a neighboring bucket that happens to share the same block.
+I also added 64-byte padding after each bucket’s mutex to avoid false sharing.

 ## Cleaning up
 To clean up and remove the executables created, use this command:
 ```shell
 make clean
 ```